Physics-50/General/docs/syllabus.md

 Physics 50 course policy requires everyone in the lab room to wear a well-fitting mask that covers the nose and mouth, for the first lab session.
 Your instructor will then tell you their masking policy for other lab meetings.
 Food and drink can be brought into the lab room in closed containers, but should not be consumed in class.
 Students are encouraged to step outside the lab room briefly if necessary (for example, to eat or drink).
 We thank you for following this policy to help reduce illness and quarantine time among your classmates and lab instructors.

 ## Course Structure and Due Dates

 In this course you will complete four modules that each last several weeks.
-Before each week of Modules 1-3, you will start by reading the online manual (linked on Sakai), where you will find background information and lab instructions, with miniquestions embedded throughout the text.
-These miniquestions are intended to help you quickly confirm your understanding of what you are reading and should be completed as you read. **Each week you are expected to read through the material for the week and complete the embedded mini-questions before the start of lab in order to be prepared to use your time efficiently in class.** After submission of a miniquestion, if your answer is incorrect you will be prompted to resubmit your answer.
+Before each week of Modules 1-3, you will start by reading the online manual (linked on Canvas), where you will find background information and lab instructions, with miniquestions embedded throughout the text.
+These miniquestions are intended to help you quickly confirm your understanding of what you are reading and should be completed as you read. **Each week you are expected to read through the material for the week and complete the embedded pre-lab mini-questions before the start of lab in order to be prepared to use your time efficiently in class.** After submission of a miniquestion, if your answer is incorrect you will be prompted to resubmit your answer.
 In order to receive credit for your resubmission, you must explain why your new answer is correct.
 When resubmitting, remember that your goal is not to describe what you did wrong but rather to explain and justify the correct answer.

-After the first week of class, and during mid-module weeks, you will have a short "checkpoint" assignment designed to check data analysis or interpretation skills relevant to the experiment in progress.
-Each checkpoint is due on Gradescope three days before the next lab meeting:
+After the first week of class, and during mid-module weeks, you will have a short post-lab "checkpoint" assignment designed to check data analysis or interpretation skills relevant to the experiment in progress.
+Each post-lab checkpoint is due on Gradescope three days before the next lab meeting:

-+ Monday sections: checkpoints due Fridays at 10pm
++ Monday sections: post-lab checkpoints due Fridays at 10pm
-+ Wednesday sections: checkpoints due Sundays at 10 pm
++ Wednesday sections: post-lab checkpoints due Sundays at 10 pm
-+ Thursday sections: checkpoints due Mondays at 10 pm
++ Thursday sections: post-lab checkpoints due Mondays at 10 pm
-+ Friday sections: checkpoints due Tuesdays at 10 pm
++ Friday sections: post-lab checkpoints due Tuesdays at 10 pm

 After Modules 1-3 you will submit short written reports.
 These reports should be no more than two pages, including figures, and should summarize your experimental procedure, results, and conclusions.
 Each partner should prepare their own written report.
-A sample lab report is linked on Sakai, and your instructor may discuss report expectations with you in more detail.
+A sample lab report is linked on Canvas, and your instructor may discuss report expectations with you in more detail.
 Written reports are due on Gradescope three days before the first meeting of the next module:

 + Monday sections: Lab reports due Fridays at 10pm
 + Wednesday sections: Lab reports due Sundays at 10 pm